live U.S. military hits Iranian targets including Bandar Abbas in fresh strikes

 ANEWZ can exclusively report that European Commission President Ursula von der Leyen is expected to visit Azerbaijan on 1 July.

-The expected visit follows her recent trip to Armenia and would be her first visit to Azerbaijan since July 2022, when she travelled to Baku to sign the EU-Azerbaijan strategic energy partnership.
+The visit follows her recent trip to Armenia and would be her first visit to Azerbaijan since July 2022, when she travelled to Baku to sign the EU-Azerbaijan strategic energy partnership.

-The visit is expected to focus on EU-Azerbaijan relations, energy cooperation and regional developments.
+Talks are expected to focus on EU-Azerbaijan relations, energy cooperation and regional developments.

 EU Commissioner for Enlargement Marta Kos will accompany von der Leyen during the regional visit, which comes as Brussels seeks to strengthen transport, energy and digital links across the South Caucasus.